nvpatin/eDNA-protocols/RREAS_sampling_BeBOP.md

 #### Sample preservation

 1. Remove the Swinnex filter housing, carefully unscrew the housing parts.
-Remove the filter and place it in a new cryovial using decontaminated forceps.
+Remove the filter using decontaminated forceps.
+If possible, roll the filter into a little tube.
+Otherwise, fold it into quarters (use both sets of forceps).
+Place it in a new cryovial.
 2. Label the cryovial and store at -20°C immediately.
 3. On the sample sheet, record the date, time, latitute, longitude, volume filtered and any notes about the sample.
 This information should be entered into an Excel spreadsheet every few days to maintain a digital copy in addition to the paper copy.